TristanGramsch/TristanGramsch.github.io/assets/Designing_your_life/Chapter 1. Start where you are.md

 </tr>
 	</tbody>
 </table>

-If these things call you, you might want to advance them.
-There are many different tools.
-Controlling time is widely used.
-Controliing stress too.
-It is easier than you think.
-Hold your breath high, as if you were in a high risk situation.
-Like climbing a rock.
-Free focus right there!

 A final word on this chapter.
 This is how I see work, and play and love.
 To work is like having a big brain.
 Being smart about something.
 Reaching seniority and complete sight.
 To play and love is like having a big confidence.
 To be confident about a move.
 To know what I am capable of.
 To express something without concern.